StanJulia/CmdStan.jl/README.md

 By default a call to stan() will now return an MCMCChains.Chains object (which has been derived from the Mamba.Chains object).
 The Chains object has facilities for summarizing, diagnostics, plotting and further processing.

+CmdStan.jl has been tested on cmdstan v2.19.0 (released 3/20/2019).
+I have not played around with the brand new GPU possibilities!

 ## Documentation

 - [**STABLE**][docs-stable-url] &mdash; **documentation of the most recently tagged version.**